Published on

 The same mechanism that saves you money in normal conditions can work against you when something unexpected happens in the energy market.
 When wholesale prices spike — due to extreme weather, a geopolitical event, or a sudden surge in demand — peak prices on a dynamic tariff can temporarily rise well above what you’d pay on a fixed contract.

 • Set up price alerts.
-Most agile tariff apps let you know in advance when tomorrow’s peak prices are unusually high — so you can plan to use less electricity during those hours.
+Most suppliers who offer dynamic tariffs apps let you know in advance when tomorrow’s peak prices are unusually high — so you can plan accordingly.

 Is a dynamic tariff right for your business?